 \section{Abstract}

 Continuum robots have gained widespread popularity due to their inherent compliance and flexibility, particularly their adjustable levels of stiffness for various application scenarios.
-Despite efforts to dynamic modeling and control synthesis over the past decade, few studies have focused on incorporating stiffness regulation in their feedback control design; however, this is one of the initial motivations to develop continuum robots.
-This paper aims to address the crucial challenge of controlling both the position and stiffness of a class of highly underactuated continuum robots that are actuated by antagonistic tendons.
-To this end, the first step involves presenting a high-dimensional rigid-link dynamical model that can analyze the open-loop stiffening of tendon-driven continuum robots.
-Based on this model, we propose a novel passivity-based position-and-stiffness controller adheres to the non-negative tension constraint.
-To demonstrate the effectiveness of our approach, we tested the theoretical results on our continuum robot, and the experimental results show the efficacy and precise performance of the proposed methodology.
+Despite efforts to dynamic modeling and control synthesis over the past decade, few studies have incorporated stiffness regulation into their feedback control design; however, this is one of the initial motivations to develop continuum robots.
+This paper addresses the crucial challenge of controlling both the position and stiffness of underactuated continuum robots actuated by antagonistic tendons.
+We begin by presenting a rigid-link dynamical model that can analyze the open-loop stiffening of tendon-driven continuum robots.
+Based on this model, we propose a novel passivity-based position-and-stiffness controller that adheres to the non-negative tension constraint.
+Comprehensive experiments on our continuum robot validate the theoretical results and demonstrate the efficacy and precision of this approach.